In the guide below, we list potential sustainability tips for schools.

 – Using eco friendly printer ink where possible

 – Using an eco friendly setting on the printer where possible

-6. Consider Going Eco Friendly For School Supplies Where Practical
+6. Consider Eco Friendly School Supplies Where Practical

 There’s a range of school supplies that teachers and schools use, such as pens, pencils, colored markers, and more.

-For each of these types of supplies, there may be more ‘eco friendly’ products available on the market compared to the traditional version of each of these product types.
+For each of these types of supplies, there may be more ‘eco friendly’ products available on the market to consider compared to the traditional version of each of these product types.

-7. Potentially Reduce Packaging Waste By Considering Buying School Supplies In Bulk
+7. Consider Ways To Reduce Packaging Waste For School Supplies

-For the school supplies listed above, and also other miscellaneous supplies like classroom supplies, schools may be able to reduce packaging waste (like plastic packaging) by buying some of these supplies in bulk instead of being individually wrapped.
+For the school supplies listed above, and also other miscellaneous supplies like classroom supplies, one way to reduce packaging waste might be ordering in bulk.

 8. Consider Encouraging The Use Of Reusable Items

-Staff and teachers may use reusable and washable items where possible, such as reusable water bottles/drink bottles, food/lunch containers, and so on.
+Staff and teachers may use reusable and washable items where practical, such as reusable water bottles/drink bottles, food/lunch containers, and so on.